EECS-495/iTrack/README.md

 This application uses eye movements to communicate a message from the user to their smartphone.
 Eye movements such as up, down, left, right, and blinking will interact with the user interface to create a sequence of characters.

+Requirements:
+Software:
+- iOS 11.0+
+- iPadOS 11.0+
+- Mac Catalyst 14.0+
+Hardware:
+- iPhone X or later
+- iPad Pro, 3rd generation or later

+Usage:

+- Open the application.
+If you are a new user, you will need to grant the application access to use your front-facing camera.
+- The top bar indicates what you have typed.
+It will be blank when you open the application.
+- To type new characters, you must select either symbols (left), uppercase letters (up), numbers (right), or lowercase letters (down).
+When you select your domain, you must blink to select, and blink again to confirm.
+Do note that there is a blink delay to prevent unwanted behavior.

 Intended Audience